University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 ```

 The `-h` option will change the file size to `human-readable` format, whilst leaving the remainder of the output unchanged.
-Try it & you will notice that where we initially saw `4096` bytes, the size is now given as `4.0K`, and other file sizes will also be given in Mb etc.
+Try it and you will notice that where we initially saw `4096` bytes, the size is now given as `4.0K`, and other file sizes will also be given in Mb etc.
 This can be particularly helpful for larger files, as most files in bioinformatics are very large indeed.

 An additional option `-R` tells the `ls` command to look through each directory recursively.